JulieAntezana/KotlinPrograms/README.md

 My purpose for writing this software is to further my knowledge of the Kotlin programming language.

 I have created a video to demonstrate my Kotlin learning journey.
-I show the work I did on sololearn.com to learn the language, including small programs written along the way to earning the Kotlin course certificate.
-This is followed by a walkthrough of the Sudoku Game code.
+I show the work I did on sololearn.com followed by a walkthrough of the Sudoku Game code.

 [Software Demo Video](http://youtube.link.goes.here)